opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 ## Sparse encoders use more efficient data structures

 In dense encoding, documents are represented as high-dimensional vectors.
 To search these documents, you need to use a k-NN index as an underlying data structure.
-On the other hand, sparse search can use a native Lucene index because sparse encodings are similar to term vectors used by keyword-based matching.
+In contrast, sparse search can use a native Lucene index because sparse encodings are similar to term vectors used by keyword-based matching.

 Compared to k-NN indexes, **sparse embeddings have the following cost-reducing advantages**:

-1. Much smaller index size.
+1. Much smaller index size
-1. Reduced runtime RAM cost.
+1. Reduced runtime RAM cost
-1. Lower computational cost.
+1. Lower computational cost

 For a detailed comparison, see [Table II](#table-ii-speed-comparison-in-terms-of-latency-and-throughput).